JustMebi/web-dev-mini-projects/README.md

 4. Random Quote Generator – Fetches quotes using API

 Each project is self-contained in its own folder.
 Feel free to explore and clone.

+Projects:

+1. 01 - Dark Mode Toggle
+   A simple theme switcher using HTML, CSS, and JavaScript.